Underinsured and Uninsured Motorist Coverage

 Separate Insurance Policies

 If you have two separate insurance policies in your household, you may have the ability to ‘stack’ your Underinsured Motorist Coverage and your Uninsured Motorist Coverage.
-Where your damages exceed the coverage of the at-fault party, you can access one or both of your auto insurance plans in order to be fairly compensated for your injuries and lost wages.
+Where your damages exceed the coverage of the at-fault party, you can access one or both of your auto insurance plans to be fairly compensated for your injuries and lost wages.

 Call A Personal Injury Lawyer Today